German Americans: Contemporary period

 In the aftermath of World War II, millions of ethnic Germans were forcibly expelled from their homes within the redrawn borders of Central and Eastern Europe, including the Soviet Union, Poland, Czechoslovakia, Romania, Hungary and Yugoslavia.
 Most resettled in Germany, but others came as refugees to the United States in the late 1940s, and established cultural centers in their new homes.
-Some Danube Swabians, for instance, ethnic Germans who had maintained language and customs after settlement in Hungary, later Yugoslavia (now Serbia), immigrated to the U.S. after the war.
+Some Danube Swabians, for instance, ethnic Germans who had maintained language and customs after settlement in Hungary and the Balkans, immigrated to the U.S. after the war.

-After 1970, anti-German sentiment aroused by World War II faded away.
-Today, German Americans who immigrated after World War II share the same characteristics as any other Western European immigrant group in the U.S. They are mostly professionals and academics who have come for professional reasons.
-Since the fall of the Berlin Wall and reunification of Germany, Germany has become a preferred destination for immigrants rather than a source of migrating peoples.
+After 1970, the anti-German sentiment aroused by World War II faded away.
+Today, German Americans who immigrated after World War II share the same characteristics as any other Western European immigrant group in the U.S.